alimac/err-request-tracker/README.md

 `https://localhost/Ticket/Display.html?id=`)
 - **USER** - username used to log in
 - **PASSWORD** - password user to log in
+- **MINIMUM_TICKET_ID** - optional minimum ticket value for ticket searches (helps to avoid triggering the bot on every numerical value posted in chat)

 An example configuration might look like: